How to Process Miscarriage Grief and Preserve Baby’s Memory – From Mamas Who’ve Been There

 I believe the more we share this burden of trying to process miscarriage grief, the lighter it will be.

 The complexity involved in trying to process miscarriage grief and my desire to preserve the memory of my baby’s life inspired me to create a Baby Remembrance Journal for you.
-This 8 page printable journal has prompting statements followed by lines to write on in order to guide you on how to journal your grief.
+This printable journal has prompting statements followed by lines to write on in order to guide you on how to journal your grief.

 Sometimes, we just don’t know what to say about the turmoil going on in our broken hearts.
 In designing this journal, it was one of my goals to make it a little easier to express your grief.